BakeRolls/canvas/README.md

 }
 defer c.Close()

+// Update returns true until the window should be closed. for c.Update() {
-// Modify the image based on its Pix slice or Set.
+	// Modify the image based on its Pix slice or Set. c.Draw()

-c.Draw()
+}
 ```

 ![Dagget Beaver](/example/screenshot.png)